launchdarkly/LaunchDarkly-Docs/apidocs/overview.md

 You can use this specification to generate client libraries to interact with our REST API in your language of choice.

+# Client libraries

-Our client libraries, in addition to community-supported clients, are available on [GitHub](https://github.com/topics/launchdarkly-api).
+Our client libraries, in addition to community-supported clients, are available on [GitHub](https://github.com/search?q=topic%3Alaunchdarkly-api+org%3Alaunchdarkly&type=Repositories).

 # Method Overriding